IND Queens Boulevard Line

-The Queens Boulevard Line is served by four overlapping routes - the and at all times, the except at night, and the only on weekdays during the day.
+The Queens Boulevard Line is served by four routes: the and at all times, all times except late night, and the only on weekdays during the day.
 The routes experience frequent overcrowding during weekdays, and the Queens Boulevard Line has among the highest train frequencies during rush hours in the system.
 A planned upgrade to the line, to replace its signals with a communications-based train control system, would add capacity to the line.
 The E train serves the section between 50th Street and Briarwood, normally running express.
-The F runs express from 36th Street to 71st Avenue and local east of 71st Avenue to 179th Street.
-The M and R serve local stops on the route west of 71st Avenue, with the M diverging from the line west of Fifth Avenue/53rd Street and the R splitting west of Queens Plaza.
-During evenings and weekends, the E runs local between 71st Avenue and Briarwood, and E and F trains make all local stops west of 71st Avenue during late nights to provide local service along the line.
+The F train serves the entire line east of Fifth Avenue/53rd Street on weekdays, running express west of 71st Avenue and local east of there.
+The M and R serve local stops on the route west of 71st Avenue, with the M diverging from the line west of 36th Street and the R splitting west of Queens Plaza.
+During evenings and weekends, the E runs local between 71st Avenue and Briarwood, and F trains diverge west of 36th Street.
+E and F trains make all local stops west of 71st Avenue during late nights to provide local service along the line.

 The line's construction in the 1920s and 1930s promoted housing growth along the Queens Boulevard corridor and stimulated the urbanization of central Queens.
 However, there are multiple provisions for spur routes along the Queens Boulevard line that were never built.
 The most notable of these proposals was the IND Second System, which would have provided a spur to Maspeth from the Jackson Heights–Roosevelt Avenue station; another spur to the Rockaways east of 63rd Drive–Rego Park via the Rockaway Beach Branch; a third spur east of Briarwood along the former Van Wyck Boulevard to South Ozone Park; and an extension of the line eastward past 179th Street.
 Other proposals included a "super express bypass" that would use the right-of-way of the Long Island Rail Road's Main Line to bypass all stations between 36th Street and 71st Avenue, as well as a spur from the Woodhaven Boulevard station northeast to Queens College via the Long Island Expressway.